 President Joyce Banda

-In May, Banda said that she supported overturning the country’s ban on homosexuality during her first state of the nation address.
+In May, Joyce Banda said that she supported overturning the country’s ban on homosexuality during her first state of the nation address.

 Homosexual acts are illegal in Malawi with penalties including corporal punishment and up to 14 years’ imprisonment.
-In February 2011, the late President Bingu wa Mutharika, Banda’s predecessor, signed a bill into law that specifically criminalised lesbianism.
+In February 2011, the late President Bingu wa Mutharika, Banda’s predecessor, signed a bill into law that specifically criminalises lesbianism.

 Malawi’s anti-gay laws and poor human rights record have led to international donors suspending aid to the country.